brettz9/intl-dom/README.md

 You could approach this in two ways:

-1. Run `findLocaleStrings` on demand after setting a global `fetch`, e.g., by using [file-fetch](https://github.com/bergos/file-fetch) and supplying the `Accept-Language` header for `locales` and then returning the best matching locale, e.g., with this info baked in as a global set within a server-generated `<script>` or within an always-included, dynamically-generated file.
+1. Run `findLocale` or `findLocaleStrings` on demand after setting a global `fetch`, e.g., by using [file-fetch](https://github.com/bergos/file-fetch) and supplying the `Accept-Language` header for `locales` and then returning the best matching locale (or locale contents), e.g., with this info baked in as a global set within a server-generated `<script>` or within an always-included, dynamically-generated file.
 2. As above, but iterate through your locales directory, creating a map (possibly using a mapper function (e.g., `defaultLocaleMatcher`)) of user locales to existing locales, and caching this map for use as a